in-toto/attestation/docs/README.md

 having predicate type T, with subject Y/Z?"

 Second, it enables lookup of attestations by `subject`, again without Predicate-specific logic or configuration.
-Consider the policy described in the [motivating use case](#motivating-use-case).
-There, the instruction is "fetch attestations for artifact X".
+Consider a validation policy as "fetch attestations for artifact X".
 The lookup could be from a set of attestations provided by the caller, or it could be from an external database keyed by subject.[2]
 Without a standardized `subject` field, this would be significantly